kvz/deprecated/addon-doc.md

 understanding, and acting on the metrics that matter to you.

 Librato is a complete solution for monitoring and analyzing the metrics that impact your business at all levels of the stack.
-We provide everything you need to visualize, analyze, and actively alert on the metrics that matter to you.
-With our drop-in support for [Rails 3.x][rails-gem], [JVM-based applications][coda-backend], and [other languages][lang-bindings] you can have measurements streaming into our service in minutes.
-We take care of everything else!
-You can build custom charts/dashboards, annotate them with one-time events, and set threshold-based alerts.
-We support collaboration through multi-user access, private dashboard links, PNG chart snapshots, and seamless integration with popular third-party services like PagerDuty, Campfire, and HipChat.
+It provides everything you need to visualize, analyze, and actively alert on the metrics that matter to you.
+With drop-in support for [Rails 3.x][rails-gem], [JVM-based applications][coda-backend], and [other languages][lang-bindings] you'll have metrics streaming into Librato in minutes.
+From there you can build custom charts/dashboards, annotate them with one-time events, and set threshold-based alerts.
+Collaboration is supported through multi-user access, private dashboard links, PNG chart snapshots, and seamless integration with popular third-party services like PagerDuty, Campfire, and HipChat.